-Dubbed Arlequín and El dueño de la raya (The chairman of the sideline), Corbatta was known as one of Argentina's greatest right wingers.
-He played for five teams in his country – six in total – mainly Racing Club and Boca Juniors, winning four major titles and scoring 86 official goals with both teams combined.
+Corbatta is one of Argentina's greatest right wingers.
+He played mainly for Racing Club and Boca Juniors, winning four major titles and scoring 86 official goals with both teams combined.
 Unfortunately, he lost the Copa Libertadores to Pele's Santos in 1963.
 Capped over 40 times.
 He was part of the Copa América-winning team in 1957 and 1959.
 Corbatta also played in the 1958 FIFA World Cup in Sweden, contributing with three goals in three games in an eventual group stage exit.

 |Omar Oreste Corbatta|

 Balay started his football career in 1947 with Los Andes Buenos Aires.
 In 1952 he made his debut in the first division with Racing Club.
 He stayed there until 1958.
 He also played for Ferro Carril Oeste Buenos Aires For Argentina, he took part in the 1955 Copa América, where Argentina won.

 RW: Natalio Perinetti (Argentina)